-Banca Generali's corporate governance system is based on certain key elements, such as the central role of the board of directors and of the top management, the proper management of conflicts of interest, transparency in the disclosure of corporate decisions and an efficient internal controls system.
-In addition, Banca Generali has signed up to the Italian stock exchange's corporate governance code.
+Banca Generali’s governance system is based on well-defined pillars, such as the central role of the Board of Directors, the management of conflicts of interest, transparency in the disclosure of corporate decisions, and the efficiency of the internal control system.

 Banca Generali has also adopted the Corporate Governance Code for Listed Companies of Borsa Italiana.